-I'm Rachel, Certified Holistic Health Coach, Blogger and Personal Trainer with a B.S. in Exercise Science who is known for her love of good coffee, pine trees and adventure.
-I help women find freedom and adventure in their health without the rules and restrictive living of the diet culture.
+HI, I'm Rachel, FORMER DORITO AND MOUNTAIN-DEW ADDICT TURNED FULL-TIME HEALTH COACH who is known for her love of good coffee, pine trees and adventure.
+I help women find freedom and adventure in HEALTHY LIVING without the rules and restrictive living of the diet culture.

 I’m a mama to two toddler boys and wife of a bearded man where we make our home in Denver, Colorado and love to hike “14ers", snowshoe, camp, paddle board, and throw snowballs at each other all winter.